 How to cancel your life insurance policy

-You can cancel term life insurance by stopping payments or contacting your provider.
+You can cancel term life insurance by stopping payments or contacting your provider — and you won’t have to pay fees or penalties for doing so.
 Canceling a whole life policy requires a conversation with your insurance company.

 Headshot of Katherine Murbach